po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   git pull origin main
   ```

 * Right now, our local repository is up-to-date with the remote repository, so you will get a message reading "Already up to date.".
-This means there were no changes made.
+This means that the local version of your repository is up to date with the remote version being hosted on GitHub.

 * If the remote repository has changes that you do not have locally, you will get a message that lists the changes made, similar to the one below: